MichaelCurrin/auto-commit-msg/docs/other/credit.md

 > Giving credit to projects which influenced this project

-The core of this project's VS Code extension logic is about creating a commit message and pushing to the _Git Extension_ input box in the UI.
+The core of this project's VS Code extension logic is about creating a commit message and pushing it to the _Git Extension_ input box in the UI.
 That comes from the _Git Prefix_ extension.
-Use of _Git CLI_ in the extension comes from the _Semantic Git Commit_ extension.
+The use of _Git CLI_ in the extension comes from the _Semantic Git Commit_ extension.

 See more info below.